MNCEDISIMNCWABE/Web-Scraping-and-ETL/README.md

 Following the extraction, the pipeline processes the data, perform some data transformation and loads it into a BigQuery database.

-1. Data Extraction:
+### 1. Data Extraction:

 - Use HTTP requests to retrieve the HTML content from "http://books.toscrape.com/".
 The Parsel library is then used to parse the HTML and extract the book data.

-2. Data Transformation:
+### 2. Data Transformation:

 - The extracted data is converted into a structured format using Pandas, forming a DataFrame.
 Price and currency are split into separate columns, and ratings are converted from text to integers.

-3. Data Loading:
+### 3. Data Loading:

 - Finally, the data is loaded into a BigQuery table using the to_gbq method from Pandas, which interfaces with the Google BigQuery API.
 Tools and Languages:

-4. Tech Stack
+### 4. Tech Stack
 - Python.
+- BigQuery
-- Libraries involved include requests, Parsel, Pandas, and Google Cloud BigQuery client libraries.
-The Google OAuth2 library is used for authenticating with Google Cloud services.
+- Libraries: requests, Parsel, Pandas, and Google Cloud BigQuery client libraries for authenticating with Google Cloud services.

-5. Flow of Data:
+### 5. Flow of Data:
 Data flows from the source website through the extraction process and transformation process, and finally loaded into a BigQuery table.